SchulzSM/rsaToolbox/README.md

 * paced breathing data
 * experimental data

 These can be used to reproduce analyses and test functionality.
+The example dataset also includes precomputed preprocessing outputs, which can be used to validate independent implementations.
+A full worked example using these data is available in: `docs/worked_example.md`

 Note: These data are not version-specific and can be used with all versions of rsaToolbox.

+---

+## Documentation

+Detailed documentation and worked examples are available in the `docs/` directory:

+* **Quickstart (Example Dataset)** `docs/quickstart_example.md`
+  → Step-by-step introduction using the provided example data

+* **Worked Example**
+  `docs/worked_example.md`
+  → Detailed walkthrough of preprocessing and synchronization

+* **Technical Manual (v2.0.2)**
+  `docs/manual_v2.0.2.md`
+  → Full processing workflow and interpretation of outputs

+* **Manual Preprocessing Specification** `docs/manual_preprocessing_spec.md`
+  → Formal definition of required input files and synchronization logic

+* **Python Reference Implementation** `docs/python_reference_preprocessing.md`
+  → Reference implementation of preprocessing logic for validation and future development

+* **Related Publications**
+  `docs/publications.md`

 ---